Purdue-CS193/homework-0-RishabChakravarty/index.md

 ### Header 3

 - I love how interactive the class is
-- I love how energetic the two teachers are
+- I love how energetic the two teachers are in class

 1. Numbered
 2. List